AutoML-Agent: A Multi-Agent LLM Framework for Full-Pipeline AutoML: Introduction

 For an AutoML framework to be truly practical, it should perform end-to-end AutoML, considering both the \textbf{data aspects} (retrieval, preprocessing, and feature engineering) and \textbf{model aspects} (selection, HPO, and deployment).
 This is because a process in one aspect can affect subsequent processes in the other, potentially leading to suboptimal solutions when combining results from different frameworks.
 Meanwhile, the AutoML framework should be computationally efficient, using strategies to minimize the computational overhead during search.
 However, there are two main challenges in building such a framework.

-\paragraph{High Complexity of the Planning Tasks} The planning of the entire AutoML pipeline introduces additional complexities compared to task- or problem-specific planning, primarily due to the inter-dependencies among the steps in the pipeline.
+\paragraph{High Complexity of Planning Tasks} The planning of the entire AutoML pipeline introduces extra complexities compared to task- or problem-specific planning, primarily due to the inter-dependencies among the steps in the pipeline.
 For example, types of retrieved datasets affects how to design preprocessing steps and neural networks.
 Then, the designed network affects which particular hyper-parameters need to be optimized depending on the given downstream task.
 Such inter-step dependencies result in the enlarged search space since it should consider all possible combinations of inter-related steps.
-Furthermore, enabling the framework to operate across various downstream tasks exacerbates these challenges, as each has task-specific requirements.
+Besides, enabling the framework to operate across various downstream tasks exacerbates these challenges, as each has task-specific requirements.

 \paragraph{Challenges in Accurate Implementations} To develop a modular and extendable framework that effectively handles diverse ML tasks, it is crucial to enhance the flexibility of the LLM agent in its code generation ability, such as by decoupling the template code from the code for specific datasets.
-However, using LLMs to autonomously generate complete ML pipelines may lead to hallucination issues, including code incompletion, incorrect or missing dependencies, and potential undiscovered bugs \citep{MetaGPT_2024}.
+However, using LLMs to autonomously generate complete ML pipelines may lead to hallucination issues, including code incompletion, incorrect or missing dependencies, and potential undiscovered bugs \citep{MetaGPT_ICLR}.
 Furthermore, LLMs often struggle with code generation when prompted with ambiguous task descriptions.
 Thus, we need accurate analysis of the requirements, and a code-generation platform that can adaptively generate code based on disambiguated requirements.

-To address the above challenges, we propose a novel multi-agent framework, \algname{}, for full-pipeline AutoML from data and model search to evaluation, with strategies to tackle the complexity of the planning problem as well as accurate implementation of code.
-As illustrated in Figure~\ref{figure:concept_figure}, \algname{} accepts a user's task description and coordinates multiple specialized agents to collaboratively identify and execute an optimal ML pipeline, ultimately delivering a deployment-ready model and its inference endpoint as the output.
+To address these challenges, we propose a novel multi-agent framework, \algname{}, for full-pipeline AutoML from data and model search to evaluation, with strategies to tackle the complexity of the planning problem as well as accurate implementation of code.
+As illustrated in \autoref{figure:concept_figure}, \algname{} accepts a user's task description and coordinates multiple specialized agents to collaboratively identify an optimal ML pipeline, ultimately delivering a deployment-ready model and its inference endpoint as the output.